SpongeBob HeroPants

-SpongeBob HeroPants is a 2015 action-adventure platform video game based on the animated movie The SpongeBob Movie: Sponge Out of Water.
-It was released on February 3, 2015 in North America and on March 26, 2015 in Europe for the Nintendo 3DS, PlayStation Vita (cross-compatible with PlayStation TV), and Xbox 360.
-The game was developed by Behaviour Santiago and published by Activision.
+SpongeBob HeroPants is a 2015 action-adventure platform game based on the animated film The SpongeBob Movie: Sponge Out of Water.
+Developed by Behaviour Santiago and published by Activision, it was released on February 3, 2015 in North America and on March 26, 2015 in Europe for the Nintendo 3DS, PlayStation Vita (cross-compatible with PlayStation TV), and Xbox 360.